 Learn how to integrate Kanban into your personal life.
-All daily chores, household care, family life and even weight loss can be organized and managed with properly setup personal Kanban board.
+All daily chores, household care, family life and even weight loss can be organized and managed with a properly setup personal Kanban board.

 Visualize and manage work to regain control over your life.